 NOTE 2 – If the referee and or crew are performing as to bring disrepute to the referee corps or are letting dangerous situations occur the assessor should ask for the referees name and make a short report to the ARA and SDA on the incident.

 If the referee refuses it is easy to ask the coaches for the game number, age of players, team names and league.

-3. National Assessor
+3. National Referee Coach